 - 2/3 cup plain, unsweetened yogurt or sour cream

 - 1/2 to 1 cup powdered sugar as needed for consistency

 - Depending on size and yield, you'll need 2 to 3 blood oranges for this recipe: 2 to 3 Tablespoons of zest total and 1/3 cup juice total (1/4 cup juice into cake and remaining for the glaze).

 - Preheat oven to 350°F and grease or line an 8 or 9 inch loaf pan.
 Set aside.

 - In a medium bowl, whisk together flour, baking powder, and salt.
 Set aside.

-- Add eggs one at a time to citrus sugar mixture.
-Beat on high speed until fully incorporated after each addition, about 2 minutes.
+- To the large mixing bowl, beat in the eggs on medium-high speed, one at a time, until fully incorporated after each addition, about 2 minutes total.

 - Turn mixer to low speed and add in half of the dry flour mixture.
-Mix until incorporated.
+Mix until just incorporated.